mmbman/Katagiri/1989-01-07-Dealing-with-Death-Dealing-with-Life.md

 [Next](glossary) \|
 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/track-1-of-11365083" target="_blank">Original Recording</a>

-(Transcriber’s Note: A different, edited version of this talk [is available on cuke.com](http://www.cuke.com/pdf-wb2/90-1-wb-kat-lect-dying.pdf).)
+(Transcriber’s Note: An edited version of this talk, from a different transcript, [is available on cuke.com](http://www.cuke.com/pdf-wb2/90-1-wb-kat-lect-dying.pdf).)

 <a name="000"></a>
 ##### 0:00 start of recording